EM4Volts/mida/README.md

 There is nothing in thoose gamefiles worth leaking. voids model is in there but then again, youve seen 2000 arts of her by bungie already.

-before anyone says something. charm, and mida were licensed under GLP 3.
+before anyone says something. charm, and mida were licensed under GPL 3.

 I WONT RELEASE BINARIES AND WONT ASSIST IN BUILDING IT.